 15 office holiday party ideas for a festive work celebration

 They say it’s the most wonderful time of the year, but did “they” ever find themselves in charge of the office holiday party?
-If you’re hosting the office party this year, we’re here to ensure that your event leaves employees, clients, and volunteers feeling appreciated, danced-out, and maybe a teeny bit hungover.
+If you’re hosting the office party this year, we’re here to ensure that your event leaves employees, clients, and volunteers feeling appreciated, danced out, and maybe a teeny bit hungover.

 This guide combines tips from holiday planning experts with all the details you need to know—from the most thoughtful time to host to setting the right tone to a party-planning timeline that will help you stay on schedule, as well as some remote-friendly tips and tricks thrown in for those digital nomads.
 So break out the dreidels, the ugly sweaters, and your holiday spirit, and get ready to plan the ultimate party.

-Office holiday party ideas
+Work holiday party activities

 Is your office more of an ugly sweater type, or a wine-and-cheese group?
 Fiona Leahy, professional event planner and designer, says “There’s no one type of ‘festive’!
 If you are a minimal brand, then stick to that.
 Keep things authentic, but most importantly, fun and on-brand.”